 Om Sai Ram !

-Was reading Shri Sai SatCharitra chapter 5.
-Last 3 parayans of Sai BabaDhuniNikon SatCharitra are left to complete the 108 Parayans, how it started is mentioned in Dig for the wealth and carry it away by cart-loads.
+i was reading Shri Sai SatCharitra chapter 5.
+Last 3 parayans of Sai BabaDhuniNikon SatCharitra are left to complete the 108 Parayans, how it started is mentioned in this post.
 It has been a great voyage going through these parayans of Shri Sai SatCharitra.
 An entire new post might be dedicated to the same.

 Last 3 parayans of Sai SatCharitra are going real slow.
 The heart captures each image of what happens.
 The mention of Sai Baba’s earlier years in Shirdi, comes in Chapter 5.
-The heart was capturing the scenes when Sai Baba used to plant the flower plants, draw water from well, and carry the pots on His shoulder and water the plants.
-This he used to do on a barren land near Dwarkamai, were now countless of His devotee flowers are drawn and receive the essential water for souls, His divine love and grace.
-The place is known as Sai Baba Samadhi Mandir, Shirdi.
+The heart was capturing the scenes when Sai Baba used to plant the flowering plants, used to draw water from well, and carry the pots on His shoulder to water the plants.
+This he used to do on a barren land near Dwarkamai.

 As they break the mind remembers a very good example of baked and unbaked pots, given by Shri Ramakrishna Paramhansa, In The Gospel of Ramakrishna Chapter 34.